GOAL SETTING FOR THE YEAR

-People often wonder if there’s a secret to successfully keeping goals.
-I believe there is.
+People often wonder if there’s a secret to successfully keeping goals. we believe there is.

 If we want to keep our goals, we need to make them a priority.
 Life is a busy place.
 It’s so easy to get caught up in all the little things that fight for our attention — our jobs, our families, social media, email, the million and one things we need to do to keep our businesses running — and then all of a sudden we realize the day is gone and we haven’t done a single thing to work towards our goals.

-That’s why I find working towards my big goals first thing in the morning (before anything else has the chance to get in the way) is super helpful.
+That’s why we find working towards our big goals first thing in the morning (before anything else has the chance to get in the way) is super helpful.
 Making goals a priority and putting them before everything else will help to make sure we’re taking steps towards where we want to go every single day — no exceptions.

 If we want to hit our goals, we need to be diligent about working on them.
 We need to block out the time to work on what’s most important (and work on it before something else grabs our time and attention).
 If we make this a non-negotiable — to work towards our goals every single morning, no questions asked — we will keep them.